Zint Barcode Generator and Zint Barcode Studio User Manual

 5.2 Encoding and Saving to File

 To encode data in a barcode use the ZBarcode_Encode() function.
 To write the symbol to a file use the ZBarcode_Print() function.
-For example the following code takes a string from the command line and outputs a Code 128 symbol in a PNG file named "out.png" (or a GIF file called "out.gif" if libpng is not present) in the current working directory:
+For example the following code takes a string from the command line and outputs a Code 128 symbol to a PNG file named "out.png" (or a GIF file "out.gif" if libpng is not present) in the current working directory:

 #include <zint.h>